Anirudh58/Anirudh58.github.io/_pages/projects.md

 excerpt: ""
 ---

+> ### INTERACTIVE TWITTER BOT DETECTION THROUGH NETWORK GRAPH ANALYSIS (2023)

+- <small> In this work, we are implementing an interactive method for detecting Twitter bots that combines network graph analysis with expert human input.
+Our interactive approach uses network graph analysis to identify clusters of accounts with similar behavior, allowing an expert bot moderator to visualize and investigate individual account characteristics. </small>
+- <small> This is a work in progress.
+Check out the [proposal](https://github.com/womackj1/twitter-bot-detection/blob/main/docs/proposal.pdf) for more information.
+Our end goal is to deploy this interactive bot detection system on a web app. </small>

+> ### GLUCOWISE - A DIABETES PREDICTION WEBAPP (2023)

+- <small> In this work, we are building a webapp that predicts the risk of diabetes in a person based on their health parameters.
+We also plan to build interactive visualizations to help users understand the factors that contribute to diabetes. </small>
+- <small> This is a work in progress.
+Check out the [code](https://github.com/Anirudh58/diabetes-prediction-webapp) </small>

 > ### EXPLORATORY VIDEO ANALYTICS (2022)

 - <small> EVA is a visual data management system (think MySQL for videos).
 It supports a declarative language similar to SQL and a wide range of commonly used computer vision models.
 The key idea behind EVA is that simple to moderate analysis on videos should be as easy as writing SQL queries. </small>